mmulika/Hospital-visit-booking/README.md

 # AppointmentBookingSystem
-An Online Appointment Booking System for sahlhealth partiners with both the User as well as the Partiner  Side.
+An Online Appointment Booking System for Retail Chain Clinics with both the User as well as the Admin Side.

 **Purpose**